Yer1k/solar_wastewater/README.md

 <img src="40_docs/figures/client_data_map.png" width="500" height="300">

-Below is a map of the possible WWTPs after mergining all datasets:
+Below is a map of the possible WWTPs after merging all datasets:

 <img src="40_docs/figures/three_sources_map.png" width="600" height="300">

+As can be seen from the above image, there are two aspects to this map that were noticed by our team (and may be seen by you as the reader of this project):

+1) There is significant overlap amongst the data sources, which indicates that to ensure we obtain a single source of truth, we must deduplicate common WWTP records
+AND
-As can be seen from the above image, there are many WWTPs that do not overlap, indicating that none of the datasets are comprehensive.
+2) There are WWTPs that do not overlap, which indicates that none of the datasets are comprehensive.

 ## Methodology <a name="Methodology"></a>

 ### Overview <a name="MethodologyOverview"></a>

 Since the number of possible WWTPs from the different sources are too many to manually verify for true WWTP and solar presence, we manually verified and tagged the possible WWTPs from all three data sources for California and Texas, as they were of primary importance to our client.
-This manual activity resulted in the identification of close to 900  We used this as the training dataset for our scene binary classification model and used the trained model to predict presence of WWTP in the images for other states.
-We obtained 10k WWTPs from the model inference.
-Once we had a verified list of all WWTPs, we manually verified the presence of solar.
+This manual activity resulted in the identification of close to 900 correctly tagged wastewater treatment plants and close to 4,600 incorrectly tagged wastewater treatment plant locations.
+We used this as the training dataset for our scene binary classification model and used the trained model to predict the presence of WWTP in the images for other states.
+Upon running our model on the remaining ~35,000 possible wastewater treatment plants for the remaining 48 states, our model predicted the detection of ~11,000 WWTPs nationwide.
+Using this predicted list, we manually verified the list for all true WWTPs and the presence of solar, resulting in ~6,000 WWTPs and ~200 WWTPs with solar.

 ### Process Diagram <a name="ProcessDiagram"></a>